-Eyelid edema can be caused by a number of conditions including:
+Eyelid edema can be caused by several conditions, including:

 Conjunctivitis: This is one of the main conditions of inflammation of the eyelids.
 This condition is also called pink eye.

-It occurs when there is an infection in the conjunctiva that can be transferred from one person to another.
+It occurs when an infection in the conjunctiva can be transferred from one person to another.

 - Environmental irritants.

 Blepharitis: This is a condition in which there is inflammation around the eyelids as the glands located near the bottom of the eyelashes swell.